Adding Beauty and Functionality

 The Water Iris is a very popular plant for pond owners as they come in a variety of species.
 Their leaves are sharp, and some species will produce a range of beautiful flower colors from blue, yellow, or white.
 These plants can also be invasive so usually, it is easiest to add them to your pond in pots.
 Most of these plants will grow great in either full sun or partial shade.

 This is another fast-growing plant that creates a skinny green stem.
 They will grow great in a partial shade pond so if you have some tree cover this may be a smart choice.

 Just like the name suggests, these plants have umbrella-shaped leaves at the end of their long stalks.
 They typically strive in more tropical regions so if you live in a colder climate they should be brought in during the winter to survive.

-The Water Hyacinth species is an annual plant in colder regions of North America but are actually a perennial in the warmer parts of the continent.
-They bloom blue and purple flowers and their roots are nested right beneath the leaves under the water making this an unattached aquatic plant.
+The Water Hyacinth species is an annual plant in colder regions of North America but is actually a perennial in the warmer parts of the continent.
+They bloom blue and purple flowers and their roots are nestled right beneath the leaves under the water making this an unattached aquatic plant.
 They do an excellent job filtering your pond of excess nutrients.

-Very similar to water lilies, lotus is also a terrific addition to any fish pond.
+Very similar to water lilies, the lotus is also a terrific addition to any fish pond.
 The Lotus flower is very beautiful and fragrant.
-Their leaves grow very large and are another floating plant that is great for providing shade for you fish.
+Their leaves grow very large and are another floating plant that is great for providing shade for your fish.
 These plants are attached to roots that are planted at the bottom of the pond.
-Be cautious when deciding to plant as Lotus have a high growth rate and are best suited for large ponds.
+Be cautious when deciding to plant as Lotus have a high growth rate and is best suited for large ponds.